Job - Why Things Go Wrong

 The first part of verse 10 - "You have placed a hedge of protection around him and all that he has on every side" - was partly true.
 It's true that God planted the seeds of protection for Job, and for us, and everyone else who has ever lived, but it is up to us to maintain and trim and fertilise and water that hedge of faith.

-The second part of verse 10 is completely true - Job's prosperity and our prosperity comes from God.
-They are always preparing ways to bring abundance into our lives, ways to abundance that we sometimes miss.
+The second part of verse 10 is completely true - Job's prosperity and our prosperity come from God.
+They are always preparing ways to bring abundance into our lives, ways to abundance that we sometimes miss, blind-sided by distracting temptation from the enemy to try something else.